sithu/cedar-doc/docs/user.md

 * A reliable Internet connection on the server that you are installing.
 * Either a static or dynamic IP assigned to the server.
 * The network or router must allow TCP port 5000 for incoming traffic to the server.
-* `python -version` - Check to see the server has installed Python 2.7.

 ## Installation